IClone

-iClone is a real-time 3D animation and rendering software program.
-Real-time playback is enabled by using a 3D videogame engine for instant on-screen rendering.
+iClone is a real-time 3D animation and rendering software program developed and marketed by Reallusion.
+Real-time playback is enabled by using a 3D game engine for instant on-screen rendering.

-Other functionality includes: full facial and skeletal animation of human and animal figures; lip-syncing; import of standard 3D file types including FBX; a timeline for editing and merging motions; a Python API and a scripting language (Lua) for character interaction; application of standard motion-capture files; the ability to control an animated scene in the same manner as playing a videogame; and the import of models from Google 3D Warehouse, among many other features. iClone is also notable for offering users royalty-free usage of all content that they create with the software, even when using Reallusion's own assets library.
+Other functionality includes: full facial and skeletal animation of human and animal figures; lip-syncing; import of standard 3D file types including FBX; a timeline for editing and merging motions; a Python API and the Lua scripting language for character interaction; application of standard motion-capture files; the ability to control an animated scene in the same manner as playing a video game; and the import of models from Google 3D Warehouse, among other features. iClone also offers users royalty-free usage of all content that they create with the software, even when using Reallusion's own assets library.

-iClone is developed and marketed by Reallusion.